Montclair School Vote

 - Offer early retirement incentives and don't backfill non-essential positions.

-- Investigate the cost benefits of outsouring certain areas (i.e., custodial services)
+- Investigate the cost benefits of outsouring certain areas (e.g., custodial services)

 - AI Utilization - Utilize tools like NotebookLM to help gain insights.